-[Code] 31810 [Course Year] 2nd year [Term] 1st term [Class day & Period] [Location] [Credits] 2 [Restriction] No Restriction [Lecture Form(s)] Lecture [Language] Japanese
+[Code] 31810 [Course Year] 2nd year [Term] [Class day & Period] [Location] [Credits] 2

+[Restriction] No Restriction [Lecture Form(s)] Lecture [Language] Japanese

-[Instructor] J. Kiyono, T. Hosoda, T. Yagi, N. Uno, T. Shiotani
+[Instructor] K. Sugiura, T. Hosoda, T. Inui, N. Uno, A. Furukawa,

-Course Description Civil Engineering is the study which provides the essential technology and knowledge to improve social infrastructures.
+[Course Description] Civil Engineering is the study which provides the essential technology and knowledge to improve social infrastructures.
 Various science, technology and knowledge are required in order to realize "convenient and comfortable cities", "safe countries to live in", "eco-friendly global society" and "sustainable civilization based on resources and energy".
 As an introduction to learn Civil Engineering, this course explains the essence of Civil Engineering from four fields in Civil Engineering (Structural Engineering, Hydraulics and Hydrology, Geotechnical Engineering and Planning and Management).
 Throughout the lectures and exercises including visiting lecturers, it is expected to learn the essence of Civil Engineering and the ethic of the engineering.